GeekTrainer/learn-django/Module 1.md

 #
 - Unit: Hello, Django
-    * Create a project and application with Django-admin
+    * Create a project with Django-admin

-        Now that Django is installed we are ready to begin the process of creating an application, but before we actually start coding there are a couple of things we have to do to create a Django project.
+        Now that Django is installed we are ready to begin the process of creating a project, but before we actually start coding there are a couple of things we have to do to create a Django project.
 While there are a couple of options for completing the following tasks for our purposes we will be using Visual Studio Code.

-        First, go to the command line and navigate to the directory that you would like to store your Django application.
+        First, go to the command line and navigate to the directory that you would like to store your Django project.
 Once you are in the correct directory then run the following command to create your new project.

         * If you decided to create a virtual environment for your Django framework, then make sure you are running this command from your activated virtual environment.
             ~~~
             $ django-admin startproject myfirstproject
             ~~~
-        After running the above command you should now see your new project in your chosen directory.
-In this instance I would see a new folder called 'myfirstproject'.
+        After running the above command the new project should now be in your chosen directory.
+In this instance you would see a new folder called 'myfirstproject'.

     * Navigating the Project structure

-        Now that the Django project has been created let's look at the structure.
+        Now that the Django project has been created let's look at the structure to see what was included.
         ~~~
         myfirstproject/
                 manage.py